-The Clover Club is a pretty-in-pink classic cocktail, with a rich, silky texture and perfectly balanced to keep most parties happy.
+The Clover Club is a pretty-in-pink classic cocktail, with a rich, silky texture and a great complexity that is perfectly balanced to keep most parties happy.

 This is a night-time drink – one to be sipped when it’s dark and calm outside but light and loud at the bar.
-Be warned however, ordering a Clover Club rarely stops at just one…
+Be warned however, the person who orders just one Clover Club is a rare beast…

 How we make a Clover Club: